charliemic/electric-sheep/AI_AGENT_GUIDELINES.md

      - Any breaking changes

 5. **Verify CI Pipeline**
-   - The CI pipeline will automatically trigger on PR creation
+   - The CI pipeline automatically runs on:
+     - Every push to any branch
+     - Every PR creation and update
    - Monitor the pipeline status in the PR checks
    - Ensure all checks pass:
      - ✅ Lint checks
      - ✅ Unit tests
      - ✅ Build (debug APK)
      - ✅ Build (release AAB)
-   - **Do not merge** if any CI checks fail
+   - **PRs are blocked from merging** if any CI checks fail (enforced by branch protection)
    - Fix any failures and push additional commits to the same branch
+   - CI will automatically re-run on each push

 6. **Address Review Feedback**
    - Make requested changes